jpoehls/zduck.com/_posts/2014/2014-03-21-go-project-structure-and-dependencies.md

 - You have multiple Go apps and each depend on different versions of the same third party package.
 Ideally these packages would use a versioned URL so that the import paths are different but this isn't always the case.
 (See [http://gopkg.in](http://gopkg.in), a great tool for package authors to use for providing versioned URLs.)

+	> If you want to know more about how package versioning works in Go, you should read my other post: [Go and Package Versioning]({{site.url}}/2014/go-and-package-versioning)

 - You want to commit your third party packages as part of your application's code so that everything needed for a build is in one place.
 This guarantees that your app will always build regardless of the state of the third party repo and elminates a lot of headaches when working with a build server or multiple developers.

 	> This is equivelant to committing your NuGet `./packages` folder in .NET or your npm `./node_modules` folder in Node.